Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test3_clue_analysis(gemini).md

 ### Informed Clues: 5/5
 **Excellent - Outstanding**

-Both samples are specific and distinct, clearly pointing to a book without using the word 'book'.
+Both samples are specific to 'book', avoiding the word itself.
+They highlight key characteristics like being found in libraries, containing pages, words, and illustrations, and being a source of knowledge and escape.

 ✅ Strengths:
 - Generally specific and relate to correct answer